kri77/github-pages/_posts/2025-07-03-From-Prompt-To-Pins.md

 Using Flask and PySerial in Python, I built a local REST API that:

-- Auto-detects the Arduino serial port
+- Auto-detects the Arduino serial port (USB COM3 in my case)
 - Sends and receives messages to/from the Arduino
-- Exposes endpoints like `/status` and `/setLedStatus`
+- Exposes endpoints like `/status` and `/setLedStatus` to retrieve and set lighting status

-To ensure stability, I added serial port watchdog logic and integrated Swagger/OpenAPI documentation for ease of use.
+To ensure stability, I tried to add serial port watchdog logic to detect port locks, but abandoned this for version 1.
+A simple integrated Swagger/OpenAPI documentation was included for ease of use.

 ---